mubaraqwahab/thinkdev/src/lessons/03-collections.md

 as in `123456789987654321n`.

 The symbol type is used to represent unique values.
-A symbol is created using the `Symbol` constructor, as in `Symbol()`.
+A symbol is created using the `Symbol` function, as in `Symbol()`.

 These two types aren't used so often, so we might not even discuss them during the meetings.
 Nonetheless, it's good that you know they exist.

+### `typeof` quirks

+We've seen one presumably odd behaviour of `typeof`&mdash;it tells us that an array is an object.
+There's yet a stranger behaviour.
+If you run `typeof null`, you'll get <samp>"object"</samp>.
+`null` is not an object, however.
+[A quick search](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof#typeof_null) shows the reason for this was historical and we just have to live with it.

+TODO: mention type of undeclared variable